Fitness & Workout Trends Hitting the Gyms in the Suburbs

 SoulCycle

 What started as an urban essential has long been a staple in the suburbs.
-Now, suburbanites can hop on a bike in Long Island (Roslyn, Woodbury), or in sister studios in Bronxville, Rye Brook, and Scarsdale, in Westchester.
+Now, suburbanites can hop on a bike in Long Island (Roslyn, Woodbury), or in sister studios in Bronxville and Rye Brook in Westchester.
 Heading to Connecticut?
-Head to Greenwich or Westport for some Soul or, in New Jersey, to Short Hills—clearly, a workout mecca—or Hoboken.
+Head to Greenwich or Westport for some Soul or, in New Jersey, to Short Hills—clearly, a suburban gym mecca—or Hoboken.

 Orangetheory

 We assumed Orangetheory was a city experience.
 The reality?
 We’re wrong—very wrong.
-There are tons of Orangetheory locations, dozens spanning the NYC suburbs.
+There are tons of Orangetheory locations, dozens spanning the NYC suburban gyms.
 We counted close to 50 just outside of city limits—yes, 50.
 So if this is your sweat-session of choice, you’re in luck.
-Anywhere you go, there’s likely an Orangetheory nearby.
+Anywhere you go, there’s likely an Orangetheory gym in the suburbs nearby.

 Equinox

-Before these boutique studios made a run at the NYC suburbs, Equinox was already expanding up and out.
+Before these boutique studios made a run at the NYC suburban gyms, Equinox was already expanding up and out.
 Now, if you’re heading to the ‘burbs, plan to transfer your membership.

-In Connecticut, you’ll be able to get your sweat on in Darien, Greenwich or Southport—the latest addition to the trio.
-New Jersey has locations in Paramus and Summit.
-And in New York, you’ve got six spots outside of the boroughs—Great Neck, Woodbury and Roslyn on Long Island and Armonk, Mamaroneck and Scarsdale in Westchester.
+In Connecticut, you can break a sweat in Darien, Greenwich, or the newest addition to the trio, Southport.
+New Jersey offers fitness options in Paramus and Summit.
+As for New York, you have six locations just outside the boroughs: Great Neck, Woodbury, and Roslyn on Long Island, and Armonk, Mamaroneck, and Scarsdale in Westchester.
 The best part?
-Your favorite classes from Studio Cycling to Barre Bootcamp to Ab Lab made the leap to the ‘burbs, too, so you won’t miss a beat.
+Your beloved classes, from Studio Cycling to Barre Bootcamp to Ab Lab, have also made their way to the suburbs, ensuring you won’t miss a beat in your fitness routine.

 Pure Barre

-Pure Barre is HOT, and after one class it’s easy to see why this has become a major suburban fitness trend.
+Pure Barre is HOT, and after one class it’s easy to see why this has become a major gym in the suburbs.
 There are 11 studios in New Jersey including popular clubs in Denville, Montclair, Short Hills and more.
 In Westchester, head to the Bronxville or Mount Kisco locations and, on Long Island, opt for one of three—Garden City, Huntington or Manhasset.
 Connecticut’s also a Pure Barre hotspot with six locations—Darien, Greenwich, Westport, and Fairfield, for starters—plus three more are opening soon.

 Barry’s Bootcamp

-While Barry’s doesn’t have the same reach as some of the other studios, it’s getting there.
+While Barry’s doesn’t have the same reach as some other gyms in the suburbs, it’s getting there.
 Not only is this celebrity boot camp all over the city plus other urban epicenters—LA, San Diego, Chicago, Miami, Boston, and D.C., among others—a location is open in Scarsdale.
 Fingers crossed for more in the not-too-distant future…

 The Bar Method

-Darien, Fairfield, and Westport in Connecticut, Roslyn Heights and Huntington Village on Long Island, Scarsdale in Westchester and a jaw-dropping 17 locations in New Jersey, if you’re all about the BAR, you’re in luck.
+Darien and Fairfield in Connecticut, Roslyn Heights, Huntington Village, and Port Jefferson Village on Long Island and 10 locations in New Jersey, if you’re all about the BAR, you’re in luck.
 This one is a bonafide suburban fitness trend.
-When you land in the suburbs, you should have no trouble finding your new studio.
+You should have no trouble finding your new studio when you land in the suburbs.

 YogaWorks